jimutt/Vue.js-socket.io-chatroom-example/README.md

 # Vue.js-socket.io-chatroom-example
 This example application consists of a public chat room made with Vue.js, socket.io and Semantic UI.
+The backend websockets chat server is found inside the **chatServer.js** file.
+All Vue.js and front-end files are found inside **./vue**.

 ##Demo
 Link to Demo here